 “You tell people don’t answer the door because it might be ICE, and now you’re telling them to open it (for census workers).”

-Factor in the reality that the Trump Administration is forever trying to deport legal residents, and it’s only logical that those on the fringes would be skittish about popping up for an official head count — assuming they’re aware one even exists.
+Factor in reports that the Trump Administration is forever trying to deport legal residents, and it’s only logical that those on the fringes would be skittish about popping up for an official head count — assuming they’re aware one even exists.
 I recently asked a New American friend from Sudan if he was planning to answer the census.

 “What is this census you speak of?” he asked apprehensively.
 “What do I need to do?”